-- regulatory actions with respect to our products or our competitors' products; - actual or anticipated fluctuations in our financial condition and operating results; - actual or anticipated changes in our growth rate relative to our competitors; - · actual or anticipated fluctuations in our competitors' operating results or changes in their growth - · competition from existing products or new products that may - emerge; • announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations, or capital - commitments;issuance of new or updated research or reports by securities - analysts; - · fluctuations in the valuation of companies perceived by investors to be comparable to - · share price and volume fluctuations attributable to inconsistent trading volume levels of our - shares;additions or departures of key management or - personnel; - disputes or other developments related to proprietary rights, including patents, litigation matters, and our ability to obtain, maintain, defend or enforce proprietary rights relating to our products and technologies; - announcement or expectation of additional financing efforts; - · sales of our Common Stock by us, our insiders, or our other stockholders; - and • general economic and market
+- results and timing of our product - development; - results of the development of our competitors' - products; - regulatory actions with respect to our products or our competitors' products; - actual or anticipated fluctuations in our financial condition and operating results; - actual or anticipated changes in our growth rate relative to our competitors; - actual or anticipated fluctuations in our competitors' operating results or changes in their growth rate; - competition from existing products or new products that may emerge: - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations, or capital commitments; - issuance of new or updated research or reports by securities analysts; - fluctuations in the valuation of companies perceived by investors to be comparable to - us; share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - additions or departures of key management or personnel; - disputes or other developments related to proprietary rights, including patents, litigation matters, and our ability to obtain, maintain, defend or enforce proprietary rights relating to our products and technologies; - announcement or expectation of additional financing efforts; - sales of our Common Stock by us, our insiders, or our other stockholders; and - general economic and market conditions.

 Furthermore, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 These fluctuations often have been unrelated or disproportionate to the operating performance of those companies.
 These broad market and industry fluctuations, as well as general economic, political, and market conditions such as recessions, interest rate changes, or international currency fluctuations, may negatively impact the market price of shares of our Common Stock.
-In addition, such fluctuations could subject us to securities class action litigation, which could result in substantial costs and divert our management's attention from other business.
+In addition, such fluctuations could subject us to securities class action litigation, which could result in substantial costs and divert our management's attention from other business concerns, which could potentially harm our business.